CodyHigdem/IntroToDataScienceNotes/readme.md

 Handle data in a way suited for analysis
 Similiar to R So nice pick up

+Data frames: string, int, float, bolean.
+Similiar to excel spreadsheets

+Create a data frame. create a python dictionary called d where each key is the name of the column.
+Then the name of the data frames and the index of where you want them to go.
+In fare, there was a NaN and so it is 'skipped' in the data frame and indexes are given to everything else

+d = {'name': Series(['Braund', 'Cummings', 'Heikkinen', 'Allen'], index=['a', 'b', 'c', 'd']),
+	'age': Series([22,38,26,35], index=['a','b','c','d']),
+	'fare': Series([7.25,71.83,.8.05], index=['a','b','d'])
+	'survived': Series([False, True, True, False], index=['a', 'b', 'c', 'd'])}

 ####Python Numpy
 Multidimentional arrays + Matrices
 Mathematical functions